IMpcuong/dot/awesome-git/README.md

 6. `git pull/fetch`:

-- `git fetch`: update local indexes updated with the remote repository.
+- `git fetch`: renew the local indexes tree to be updated with the remote repository.

 ```git
 git fetch --prune